HewlettPackard/dc-rl/sphinx/usage/index.rst

 .. _eia: https://www.eia.gov/environment/emissions/state/

 .. note::
-   CI dataset should be saved in .csv format
+   CI dataset should be saved in .csv format and should contain CI data for one year (24*365)

 Example:

 .. code-block:: bash

    'cintensity_file': 'NYIS_NG_&_avgCI.csv'

+The above default dataset consists CI data for a period of one year starting from 1/1/2022 to 12/31/2022.

 Weather data
 ------------